Our Team

 Ingrid (she/her/ella) is a Dominican-American Latina dedicated to community mental health.
 She has a bachelor’s in psychology from Universidad Tecnológica de Santiago (UTESA) and a Master of Arts degree in professional counseling from Liberty University.
 For the last 16 years, Ingrid has been dedicated to serving the Latine community as a counselor.
 Her passion is to inspire others in their well-being, resilience, hope, and collective healing.

-Laura “Lo” Somel, MSW
+Laura “Lo” Somel, LCSW

 Bilingual Therapist and Access Specialist